-For the next bit, I wandered over to the front of the book and the list of the highest-rated wineries before going through the same basic process, carefully deleting any that were not open to the public.
+For the next bit, I wandered over to the front of the book and the list of the highest-rated wineries.

+Then I went through the same process, carefully deleting any that were not open to the public.

-The remaining list still contained too many places for us to visit in a day but if you're only going to be able to visit a couple of wineries out of a multitude of competing establishments you may as well head for a couple of the best.
+The remaining list still contained too many places for us to visit in a day.

+But if you're only going to be able to visit a couple of wineries out of a multitude of competing establishments you may as well head for a couple of the very best.